Parley P. Christensen: Later life

 He remained in Chicago after the convention and became chairman of the Illinois Progressive Party and its unsuccessful candidate for US Senator in 1926.

-In 1921 Christensen moved to Los Angeles, California, where he was elected to the city council in 1935.
+In 1931 Christensen moved to Los Angeles, California, where he was elected to the city council in 1935.
 He joined the End Poverty in California crusade of Upton Sinclair and the Utopian Society.
-Christensen had the endorsement of the End Poverty in California movement when he won Los Angeles City Council District 9 seat in 1935 from the incumbent, George W. C. Baker.
+Christensen had the endorsement of the End Poverty in California movement when he won the Los Angeles City Council District 9 seat in 1935 from the incumbent, George W. C. Baker.
 He held the seat for two years but did not run for re-election in 1937.
 Two years later, however, he was sent back to the council and held the post until 1949, when he was defeated by Edward R. Roybal.
-In the first part of his terms, the 9th District covered the core of Downtown Los Angeles, but later, it was shifted eastward to encompass an area with a heavily Hispanic population.
+In the first years of his tenure, the 9th District covered the core of downtown Los Angeles, but later, it was shifted eastward to encompass an area with a heavily Hispanic population.

+In 1936, Christensen ran for Congress against incumbent Democrat Charles Kramer, but was defeated in the primary 57% to 30%.